56quarters/avalonms/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Make sure you have the pip Installer available.
+Make sure you have the `pip Installer <http://www.pip-installer.org>`_ available.

-It is available here: ``http://www.pip-installer.org``

-Or by running something like the following:
+You can install it by running something like the following:

 Gentoo: